glydeck/Analog-ESR-Meter/README.md

 I found the OpenSCAD code for the case on Thingverse:
 - [**Thingverse-Ultimate Box Maker**](https://www.thingiverse.com/thing:2938921)

-The original code and conncept can be traced back to the French Blog **Hearty GFX**
+The original code and conncept can be traced back to the French Blog **Hearty GFX**:
 - [**Hearty GFX**](http://heartygfx.blogspot.com/2016/01/the-ultimate-box-maker.html)

 The code has been maintained and improved on by Joel Ebel on GitHub: